happy-se-life/like/README.md

 This plugin allows you to send the like on Redmine.
 It is a very simple plugin, so please modify it freely.

 ## What's new
-* Fix problem with sub-URI configuration
+* Fix problem with sub-URI configuration.
+* You can chose an icon from 6 design.

 ## Features
 * You can like tickets, notes and wikis.